 A Hearing is a formal way of resolving a violation of College policy or the Statement of Student Conduct.
 Two kinds of hearings are possible: an Administrative Hearing or a Hearing Panel (Sanction Hearings are considered part of the official Hearing Panel process).
-All academic integrity cases will be resolved through an Administrative Hearing with the instructor and the Associate Provost and Dean of Academic Services.
+All academic integrity cases will be resolved through the Academic Honesty policy of this Handbook.
 Hearing Panels will be convened to address repeated policy violations, or to resolve more serious matters - i.e., those that may result in a student being suspended or dismissed from the College, or permanently dismissed from the residence halls.
 The College may refer any matter, regardless of potential outcome, to a Hearing Panel for resolution.

-- A. Investigation: Any preliminary investigation into a policy violation will be conducted by Campus Safety Staff, the Residence Life Staff, the Associate Deans of Students, the Associate Provost and Dean of Academic Services, or another appropriate designee, as determined by the Vice President for Student Affairs and Dean of Students and/or the Associate Provost and Dean of Academic Services.
+- A. Investigation: Any preliminary investigation into a policy violation will be conducted by Campus Safety Staff, the Residence Life Staff, the Assistant Dean of Students, the Provost and Vice President for Academic Affairs (or his/her designee), or another appropriate designee, as determined by the Assistant Vice President for Student Affairs and Dean of Students and/or the Provost and Vice President for Academic Affairs.
 It is expected that all members of the College community will cooperate fully in an investigation; this includes responding fully and truthfully to requests for information.
-If the result of the investigation is such that an Administrative Hearing or Hearing Panel must be convened, the Office of the Dean of Students, or its designee, will provide written notice to the student clearly outlining the violations alleged, and the time and date on which the Administrative Hearing or the Hearing Panel will convene.
+If the result of the investigation is such that an Administrative Hearing or Hearing Panel must be convened, the Office of Student Affairs, or its designee, will provide written notice to the student clearly outlining the violations alleged, and the time and date on which the Administrative Hearing or the Hearing Panel will convene.
 Every attempt will be made so as to avoid conflicts with classes, but students are expected to make arrangements for other schedule conflicts.
 The names of the Administrative Hearing Officer or the members of the Hearing Panel will also be included in the written notification. - B. Advisor: The Student Conduct Process allows all parties the right to be accompanied by an advisor of their choice during any investigation or disciplinary-related meeting or proceeding.
 The parties may select whomever they wish to serve as their advisor as long as the advisor is available for the process as scheduled, and is not otherwise involved in the current student conduct process, such as, but not limited to serving as a witness or as a hearing panelist.
 The advisor may be a friend, mentor, family member, attorney, advocate or any other supporter a party chooses.
 Witnesses and/or Hearing Panel members cannot also serve as advisors.
 The parties may choose advisors from inside or outside the campus community.